neovim/neovim.github.io/_posts/2014-07-04-july-newsletter.md

 [Building Neovim page][building] on the Wiki for all things related to compiling.

+### String Handling

+[Effort was made][string-strncpy] to replace `vim_strncpy` with `strlcpy` and it was merged in successfully.
+However there was a bit of [fallout][string-fallout] from the changes.

+In response, @aktau created a [master issue][string-master] to collaborate on the process and discuss the best way forward.

+To quote @philix, he summed it up best in [his comment][string-comment]:

+> String handling is really important in a text editor and the current codebase
+> doesn't have good abstractions for string handling (even though we've been
+> slowly improving it).
+It's a miracle how much can be accomplished with so
+> little abstraction (and a lot of low level code).

 #### Note

 > This means that if you've contributed code *before* the switch to Apache 2.0,